7 Things You Need to Know Before Traveling to Wadi Rum

 3. You Have Options for Where to Stay

 As you plan your trip to Wadi Rum, you’ll soon realize: there are lots of options for places to stay.
 Most of these are called “Camps” and are permanently located in parts of Wadi Rum (rather than more traditional nomadic Bedouin camps).

 There are several dozen camps in Wadi Rum and some specialize in different activities or experiences.
 To choose one, I recommend comparing properties and reading reviews online.

 My personal favorite is Sun City Camp; they became famous for installing “Martian Domes” you can sleep in!
-I stayed at Sun City Camp during my first trip to Jordan, and my tour will stay there when we visit next year (join us!).
+I’ve stayed at Sun City Camp twice, and it’s my favorite place to stay in the desert.